Vision-driven River Following of UAV via Safe Reinforcement Learning using Semantic Dynamics Model: METHODOLOGIES

 The marginal gain of state $s$ is defined as

-$R_{sub}$ is a monotone submodular function if \revisenew{$R_{sub}(S_1) \leq R_{sub}(S_2), \forall S_1 \subseteq S_2 \subseteq S$}.
-In plain words, in CSMDP, adding an element $s$ to the subset $A$ will help at least as much as adding it to the superset $B$, in terms of rewards gaining.
-Besides, the marginal gain $\Delta(s | A)$ will be non-negative when the reward function $R_{sub}$ is monotone submodular.
-This is exactly the case in track/river following tasks in environments like CliffCircular \cite{wang2024synergistic} and Safe Riverine Environment \cite{wang2024vision}, where repeated visiting of the visited states will not bring neither positive nor negative rewards.
-The punishments to suboptimal policies will be reflected by the cost function $C(s,a)$.
-It is critical for safe RL agents in CSMDP to understand the submodular and non-Markovian nature of the reward function, leverage this knowledge, and optimize a policy that effectively balances reward maximization with cost minimization.
+\revisefinal{Given a partial trajectory $\tau_{0:j} = (s_0, a_0, ..., s_j)$, let $S_j = \{s_0, ..., s_j\}$ denote the visited set.
+We write $\Delta (s_{j+1} \mid \tau_{0:j})$ as shorthand for $\Delta(s_{j+1} \mid S_j) = R_{sub} (S_j \cup \{s_{j+1}\}) - R_{sub} (S_j)$.} $R_{sub}$ is a monotone submodular function if \revisenew{$R_{sub}(S_1) \leq R_{sub}(S_2), \forall S_1 \subseteq S_2 \subseteq S$}. \revisefinal{Here, $R_{sub} (S)$ denotes the submodular, set-based reward in the Submodular MDP, the cumulative reward accrued over the visited set $S$.
+The symbol $R(s,a)$ appears only in the preliminaries as standard MDP notation and is not used subsequently.} In plain words, in CSMDP, adding an element $s$ to the \revisefinal{sub-subset $S_1$} will help at least as much as adding it to the \revisefinal{subset $S_2$}, in terms of rewards gaining.
+Besides, the marginal gain \revisefinal{$\Delta(s | S_1)$} will be non-negative when the reward function $R_{sub}$ is monotone submodular.
+This is exactly the case in track/river following tasks in environments like CliffCircular \cite{wang2024synergistic} and Safe Riverine Environment \cite{wang2024vision}, where repeated visiting of the visited states will not bring neither positive nor negative rewards. \revisefinal{Safety is modeled separately via the cost signal $C(s,a)$.
+In the constrained formulation, the goal is to exploit the history-dependent marginal-gain structure of reward while ensuring the cost constraint is satisfied, Equation \ref{eqn:cmdp}. }